Royal Malaysia Police: Recapture of Mas Selamat Kastari

-The escaped terrorist, Mas Selamat Kastari, who escaped detention in Singapore in 2008, was nabbed by Bukit Aman and Johore Police while he was asleep in a secluded village house in Skudai, 25 km northwest of Johor Bahru, Johore.
+Mas Selamat Kastari, who had escaped detention in Singapore in 2008, was captured by Bukit Aman and Johore Police while he was asleep in a secluded village house in Skudai, 25 km northwest of Johor Bahru, Johore.
 He found a traditional kampung house on stilts in Kampung Tawakal, a tiny village with a population of less than 100.
 Located about 10 km away from the North-South Expressway near the Kempas exit, it is almost impossible to locate for those not familiar with the area.
-The Singaporean terrorist, who captured world attention when he escaped from the republic's maximum security Whitley Detention Centre in February last year, could barely put up a fight in his shorts and T-shirt when caught during a dawn raid in April.
-At 6 am, about 30 armed policemen surrounded the kampung house and ordered Mas Selamat to come out.
+At 6:00am, about 30 armed policemen surrounded the kampung house and ordered Mas Selamat to come out.
 Police broke through two doors and rushed in when he refused to surrender.
-He was arrested together with two others, Abdul Matin and Johar Hassan, by a PGK and police Special Branch officers following intelligence sharing with the police forces of Indonesia and Singapore.
+He was arrested together with two others, Abdul Matin and Johar Hassan, by PGK and Special Branch force following intelligence sharing with the police forces of Indonesia and Singapore.
 Police also seized documents and other paraphernalia that allegedly revealed their planned operation.
 This report was later confirmed by both the Singapore and Malaysian governments, with the date of capture given as 1 April 2009.

 The Minister of Home Affairs (Malaysia) of Malaysia, Dato' Seri Hishammuddin Hussein, and Inspector-General of Police Tan Sri Musa Hassan at Putrajaya confirmed Mas Selamat was arrested and detained under the Internal Security Act.
 Hishammuddin declined to give details since the case is sensitive as it involves intelligence agencies of Singapore and Indonesia, as well as Malaysia.
 Musa said the arrest was made possible as police in Singapore, Indonesia and Malaysia had been sharing intelligence reports over the past year.
 It is learnt that Special Branch officers had been working on various leads since March and upon confirming his whereabouts planned the dawn raid that resulted in his arrest.

 Arrest of Nur Misuari

-Nur Misuari who is the main leader and founder of one of the breakaway faction in the Philippines was arrested on 23 November 2001 together with six of his followers in Jampiras Island off Sabah after intruding past the Malaysian border illegally.
-Misuari is wanted in the Philippines for leading a failed rebellion against the Philippine government, which he was later extradited to the Philippine authorities in December 2001 to face legal action in his country although Malaysia and the Philippines have no extradition treaty.
+Nur Misuari, the main leader and founder of one of a breakaway faction in the Philippines was arrested on 23 November 2001, together with six of his followers in Jampiras Island off Sabah after intruding past the Malaysian border illegally.
+Misuari is wanted in the Philippines for leading a failed rebellion against the Philippine government, which he was later extradited to the Philippine authorities in December 2001 to face legal action in his country, although Malaysia and the Philippines have no extradition treaty.